 Will IR35 affect your business?

-If you operate in the private sector and a contractor is providing their services to you as a PSC then they will be affected by IR35.
+If you operate in the private sector and a contractor is providing their services to you as a PSC then they will be affected by IR35 rules.
 Contractors operating through an umbrella company will be out of scope - although it is worth checking rather than assuming it will be ok.
-While the crux of the update in legislation sees responsibility for tax status deductions move to the client-side, there are several ways businesses may be affected.
+While the crux of IR35 legislation sees responsibility for tax status deductions move to the client-side, there are several ways businesses may be affected.

 At Empiric we are enabling clients to get ready now so there aren’t any surprises on the horizon.
 Our range of solutions provides private sector businesses with different cost effective options to ensure that they will be fully IR35 compliant when the changes come into force on 6th April 2020.

 When is a contractor Inside or Outside of IR35?

 IR35 legislation now presents the question of designation for companies when liaising with contractors, namely do they want to consider a contractor as working Inside or Outside of the business.

 - Contractor is, in essence, the same as an employee